 - Getting help from our support

-Ensure that the Newspaper theme is activated by going to the Appearance -> Themes page.
+Make sure that the Newspaper theme is activated by going to the Appearance -> Themes page.

-Ensure that the WPML Multilingual CMS, WPML String Translation, WPML Translation Management, and WPML Media Translation plugins are activated.
+Also make sure that the WPML Multilingual CMS, WPML String Translation, WPML Translation Management, and WPML Media Translation plugins are activated.

 The Newspaper theme is continuously improved to work with both page builders, but tagDiv Composer is handcrafted with specific features that are more appropriate for building news related websites.
 Also, please note that both page builders cannot work together at the same time.
 Users work either with tagDiv Composer or with the WP Bakery page builder (formerly Visual Composer.)